ptrkbrgmn/specs2-acceptance-test-example/README.md

 When fetching a video with id 'dn.screen9.1uwHxJLDuuBKBHGHQcissw' using Klaras REST API Then response should contain the right json data

-down vote
-accepted
-Some color-syntaxing enrichment can be applied with the following blockcode syntax

 ```json
 {
   "id" : "dn.screen9.1uwHxJLDuuBKBHGHQcissw",